jwodder/kbits/src/posts/bt-encrypt.rst

 you download massive amounts of … Linux ISOs.
-While some (including the creator of BitTorrent) have been critical of the protocol, comparing it to mere "obfuscation," it remains highly popular among users distributing perfectly legitimate files over the internet that ISPs shouldn't concern themselves about.
+While some (including the creator of BitTorrent) have been critical of the protocol, comparing it to mere "obfuscation," it remains highly popular among users distributing perfectly legitimate files over the internet that ISPs shouldn't concern themselves over.

-The *de facto* official specification for the protocol appears to be
+The *de facto* specification for the protocol appears to be
 <https://wiki.vuze.com/w/Message_Stream_Encryption>, but the page has been down
 whenever I've checked recently, and the actual content is not optimally presented.
 Thus, I've written up everything I've been able to determine about